 I recently noticed an Instagram post under the hashtag #foodfacts, which I use for my CulinaryLore posts on Instagram.
 The image claimed that chocolate milk is actually made from expired white milk that is sent back to the processing facilities, boiled down and re-pasteurized, then mixed with artificial synthetic chocolate flavoring, sugar (GMO).
 In other words, chocolate milk is a way to get another month of shelf-life out of white milk while adding a lot of bad stuff.

-I had never heard this particular claim but a quick search revealed that it has been around since at last 2000.
+I had never heard this particular claim but a quick search revealed that it has been around since at least 2000.
 Is there any truth in the claim?

 It is true that some expired milk is returned to the dairy.
 Often, milk on grocery store shelves that is past its sell-by date is saved for the milk company to pick up while delivering fresh milk.
 Depending on the local dairies, some stores may actually empty the containers of old milk and only return the containers to the dairy.
 The question is, what happens to the milk that is returned to the dairy?

 The simple answered is that expired milk is disposed of and not used for anything, including cheese, sour cream, or yogurt.
 As for the rumor that chocolate milk is made from sour milk, it is untrue.
 No amount of boiling and added flavoring could remove the sour taste from milk gone bad.
 There is one thing that is true of most chocolate milk: It’s delicious.
 Such a treat could never be made from anything but fresh milk.